Credit Card Companies Abuse the Unwitting

-Ms. MARY ANN STRAUSS(ph) That's what I told him.
-I said what are you charging me that much money for?
+CHRIS ARNOLD: Ms. MARY ANN STRAUSS(ph) That's what I told them.
+I said, what are you charging me so much money for?

-ARNOLD: Mary Ann Strauss of Sunbury, Pennsylvania is 72 years old.
+ARNOLD: Mary Ann Strauss of Sunbury, Pennsylvania, is 72 years old.
 She's a retiree living off of Social Security.
 She got one of these credit cards from Capital One.
 Strauss's lawyer says she made four purchases totaling $430, but she couldn't keep up with the fees.
 So over several years Strauss paid Capital One eleven hundred and ninety dollars, nearly three times what she'd purchased.
-And she says the company's debt collectors wanted almost fifteen hundred dollars more.
+And she says the company's debt collectors wanted almost $1,500 more.

-Ms. CHI CHI WU (National Consumer Law Center): The card comes already loaded with lots of fees and very little credit.
+CHI CHI WU: The card comes already loaded with lots of fees and very little credit.

 ARNOLD: Chi Chi Wu is an attorney with the law center.
 She says a slew of companies out there market these cards now.
-The ad might say the card will offer up to a $2,000 credit limit, but Wu says most customers are actually given a much lower credit limit; let's say two to three hundred dollars.
+The ad might say the card will offer up to a $2,000 credit limit, but Wu says most customers are actually given a much lower credit limit of, say, two to three hundred dollars.